 Jennifer Bragar’s practice is focused on land use, real estate, municipal and environmental law.
 She represents business, community and government entities in matters unique to land use planning and municipal law.
-She has appeared before the Land Use Board of Appeals and Oregon Court of Appeals, and is a frequent lecturer and author on Oregon land use law.
+She has appeared before the Land Use Board of Appeals, Oregon Court of Appeals, Washington Courts, and is a frequent lecturer and author on Oregon land use law.

 Her experience and background serves clients well, providing first-hand perspective and understanding of the implications of the land use decision-making process in the local political arena.
-She offers clients a practical approach to dealing with their land use and real estate matters.
+She offers clients a practical approach to dealing with their land use, real estate, and environmental matters.

 Recent Representative Matters

 - Obtain entitlements for controversial affordable housing developments in Washington County , Salem, Lebanon, Lakeview, and City of Coos Bay, Oregon

 - Implications of solar on high value farmland and forest land

 - Protection of resource land from non-resource designations

 - Assisted in high value land dispositions throughout Oregon and Southern Washington

 - Loan document review

 - Land use strategy in connection with condemnation and urban growth boundary expansion